sis2022/wireguard-dynip-update/README.md

-# Wireguard Dynamic DNS Endpoint Update
+# Wireguard Dynamic DNS Update

 * Using ISC binds dynamic DNS to resolve your wg endpoint DNS names to IPv4 addresses requires updating Wireguards endpoint configuration on a tight